w3c/wai-media-guide/content/users-orgs.md

 changelog: /media/av/changelog/
 acknowledgements: /media/av/acknowledgements/

-description: Helps you plan how to make audio and video media accessible, whether you are outsourcing it or creating it in-house.
+description: Introduces the user needs and user experiences of people with disabilities using audio and video on the web.
+Also, benefits of accessible media to people without disabilities and to organizations.
 image: /content-images/wai-media-guide/social.png

 footer: >   # Translate words below, including "Date:" and "Editor:".
 (Do not update the date.)
-   <p><strong>Date:</strong> Updated @@ January 2021.
+   <p><strong>Date:</strong> Updated 11 January 2021.
 CHANGELOG.</p>
    <p><strong>Editor:</strong> <a href="http://www.w3.org/People/Shawn">Shawn Lawton Henry</a>.
 ACKNOWLEDGEMENTS lists contributors and credits.</p>
    <p>Developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
 Originally drafted as part of the <a href="https://www.w3.org/WAI/WCAGTA/">WCAG TA Project</a> funded by the <abbr title="United States">U.S.</abbr> Access Board.
 Revised as part of the <a href="https://www.w3.org/WAI/expand-access/">WAI Expanding Access project</a> funded by the Ford Foundation.</p>